 -

-Jamie Harrison of Boston University for a proposal titled "Combined effects of growing season warming and winter freeze/thaw cycles on northern hardwood forest ecosystems of New England"
+Jamie Harrison of Boston University - "Combined effects of growing season warming and winter freeze/thaw cycles on northern hardwood forest ecosystems of New England"

 Abstract

-Michelle R. Jackson of University of Massachusetts Amherst for a proposal titled "The potential impacts of increased warming and nitrogen on Alliaria petiolata (garlic mustard) physiology across a latitudinal gradient"
+Michelle R. Jackson of University of Massachusetts Amherst - "The potential impacts of increased warming and nitrogen on Alliaria petiolata (garlic mustard) physiology across a latitudinal gradient"

 Abstract

-Fiona Jevon of Dartmouth College for a proposal titled "Do density-dependent feedbacks drive New England temperate tree seedling growth, survival, and diversity?"
+Fiona Jevon of Dartmouth College - "Do density-dependent feedbacks drive New England temperate tree seedling growth, survival, and diversity?"

 Abstract